Chill-lv/lr-web-cs2-bans-mutes-module/README.md

 ## To Do:

-Update MiniSystems module to work with this ban list.
+Update MiniSystems module to work with this miniadmin plugin.

+## Credits:

+Thanks to LR WEb Team for providing web part, Stellar Lounge Discord server fo providing rich template & big thanks to partiusfabaa for making cssharp admin plugin!